-A San Diego native, Cannon began performing at age eight after his grandfather left him several instruments as a gift.
+A San Diego native, Cannon began performing at the age of eight after his grandfather left him several instruments as a gift.
 Through what Cannon recalls as "a lot of trial and failure," he recorded his first song at home on his boom box.
 Shortly after, Cannon took the stage to perform his music along with stand-up comedy.
-Cannon headed for Hollywood at age 15 and landed gigs at world-renowned comedy venues, including the Improv, Laugh Factory and Comedy Store.
+Cannon headed for Hollywood at age 15 and landed gigs at world-renowned comedy venues, including the Improv, Laugh Factory and The Comedy Store.
 He went on to share the stage with the likes of Chris Tucker, Dave Chappelle and Chris Rock before landing his first television gig as an audience warm-up for the long-running Nickelodeon hit show "All That."

 Producers quickly recognized Cannon's calling was in front of the camera, and he became a regular on the show as well as a writer, making him the youngest staff writer in television history at age 17.
-This path culminated in the creation of "The Nick Cannon Show," in which he starred, directed and executive produced, earning him his first Kids Choice Award.
+This path culminated in the creation of "The Nick Cannon Show," in which he starred, directed and executive produced, earning him his first Kids' Choice Award.

 In 2006, Cannon was featured in the Emilio Estevez film "Bobby," which earned him a 2007 SAG Award nomination and made him the first African-American actor to be honored at the world-renowned Cannes Film Festival with the Breakthrough Actor of the Year Award.

-Returning to his roots as a stand-up comedian, Cannon produced his own Showtime stand-up comedy special, "Mr. Showbiz," in 2011.
+Returning to his roots as a stand-up comedian, Cannon produced his own Showtime stand-up comedy special "Mr. Showbiz" in 2011.
 In the same year, Cannon also starred on the Lorne Michaels-produced NBC scripted comedy show "Up All Night," earning a 2012 NAACP Image Award.
 Cannon most recently joined the Golden Globe-winning series "Brooklyn Nine-Nine" in a recurring role.

-When he is not in front of the camera or a live audience, Cannon is busy running his highly successful ulti-media company, Ncredible Entertainment, producing TV and film projects including Nickelodeon's annual "HALO Awards," "TeenNick Top 10," new series "React to That" and "Wild 'N Out."
-He also has projects at Syfy, Oxygen, MTV2 and Sundance Channel in various stages of production.
+When he is not in front of the camera or a live audience, Cannon is busy running his highly successful multimedia company, Ncredible Entertainment, producing TV and film projects, including Nickelodeon's annual "HALO Awards," "TeenNick Top Ten," "React to That" and "Wild 'N Out" on MTV2.
+He also has projects at SyFy, Oxygen, MTV2 and SundanceTV in various stages of production.

 Noted by The New York Times as "one of the most recognizable personalities in teen media," Cannon also actively serves as the CEO of teen magazine Celebrity High as well as chairman of TeenNick, Nickelodeon's television network aimed at the teen audience.